Final Fantasy VII (NES video game)

-Final Fantasy VII is an unlicensed "Shanzhai" demake of SquareSoft's role-playing game of the same name, originally released for PlayStation in 1997.
-This two-dimensional "port" was developed and published by Chinese company Shenzhen Nanjing Technology for Subor, a Nintendo's Family Computer clone console series (internationally known as the NES).
+Final Fantasy VII is an unlicensed "Shanzhai" demake of SquareSoft's role-playing video game Final Fantasy VII, originally released for PlayStation in 1997.
+The two-dimensional "port" was developed and published by Chinese company Shenzhen Nanjing Technology for Subor, a Famiclone.
 The cartridge itself is unique, as it is structurally different from licensed Famicom cartridges in terms of hardware and programming.

 The title features many gameplay elements of the original counterpart, including a three-member party structure and adaptations of the game's subsystems.
 Items, spells and equipment available to the player are based upon those in the original game, and although a large number have been omitted along with optional characters and some side quests, the original story was reproduced in very minute detail.
-Its receptions were mixed, cited as an impressive achievement but at the same time criticized for the difficulty and choice of a target console.
+Its reception was mixed, cited as an impressive achievement but at the same time criticized for the difficulty and choice of a target console.

 Gameplay

 In Final Fantasy VII, the player directs the protagonist throughout the game world with a group of three interchangeable party members, exploring areas and interacting with non-player characters.
 Most of it occurs within the city of Midgar for the first act, later expanding to towns, dungeons, caves, and similar areas for the rest of the game.
-Players can save their game at any time when not in combat to the game's single save slot for later playing.
+Players can save their game at any time when not in combat to the game's single save slot.